noteflakes-music/lyp/README.md

 #(if (not (defined? 'mypack:init))(pload "scm/init.scm"))
 ```

+Loading scheme files that way is better, because this way one avoids possible name clashes, which may lead to unexpected behavior.

 ### Including fonts

 Lyp also supports automatic installation of fonts, based on work by [Abraham Leigh](https://github.com/tisimst).
 When a package is installed, lyp will copy any font files residing in the `fonts` directory into the corresponding `otf` and `svg` directories of all installed versions of lilypond.